BPLIM/Tools/ados/General/mdata/mdata_userguide.md

     File checkfile.xlsx saved

-Now we get an inconsistency instead of a a warning.
+Now we get an inconsistency instead of a warning.
 We will see what sets them apart in a while.
-First let's take a look at *checkfile.xlsx*.
+First, let's take a look at *checkfile.xlsx*.

 <p align="center">
 <figure>